Ready for the future? Navigate NPPF reforms with Tyler Grange

 One concern is that focusing on Green Belt, including grey belt areas, might overshadow other vital factors such as landscape quality and biodiversity.
 While prioritising brownfield sites isn’t a new strategy, introducing the Grey Belt risks placing too much emphasis on Green Belt status at the expense of ecological value.

-Paragraphs 142 and 152 set a new, higher bar for releasing Green Belt land.
-Now, it must be shown that such a release wouldn’t “fundamentally undermine” the Green Belt’s function across the entire Local Planning Authority (LPA) area.
+Paragraph 155 sets a new, higher bar for releasing Green Belt land.
+Now, it must be shown that such a release wouldn’t “fundamentally undermine” the Green Belt’s function across the entire plan area.
 This shift focus from local changes to a broader perspective, raising the standard for what counts as harm.

 It ensures a more predictable and strategic framework for development near Green Belt areas.
-With the higher threshold for releasing Green Belt land, there’s a clearer criteria to meet, which can help in planning and proposing developments.
+With the higher threshold for releasing Green Belt land, there are clearer criteria to meet, which can help in planning and proposing developments.
 This means that our clients can be more confident in their investment decisions, understanding the stricter regulations mean fewer unexpected changes.

 The guidelines also discourage ‘haphazard’ releases, promoting a more strategic approach.
 This could help reduce the piecemeal Green Belt releases we’ve seen before.

 Climate and nature recovery need a big-picture approach and a solid plan.
-The reform’s nod to green infrastructure, coupled with a focus on environmental goals, is a welcome step.
-It shows we’re getting better at seeing how individual development sites fit into the larger battle against climate change and the push for better biodiversity.
+The reform’s reference to the role of accessible green infrastructure – in promoting healthy communities, addressing identified local health needs and contributing to air quality and sustainable transport coupled with a focus on the ability of green infrastructure to provide multiple environmental benefits, is a welcome step.
+It shows we’re getting better at seeing how individual development sites fit into the wider collective response to climate change and the push for enhanced biodiversity.

 As anticipated, the reform signals a renewed support for onshore wind farms.
 At Tyler Grange, we’re ready to jump in with these projects, leveraging our broad experience across England and Wales.

 The text content on arboricultural matters remains aligned with previous guidelines.
-Section 12, Para 133 (formerly Para 136) of the NPPF highlights trees’ crucial roles in urban quality and climate change mitigation.
+Section 12, Para 136 of the NPPF highlights trees’ important roles in urban quality and climate change mitigation.
 The policy aims to ensure new streets are tree-lined and incorporates trees in new developments.
 There’s also a strong push for long-term maintenance plans for newly planted trees and retaining existing ones wherever possible.

 The NPPF still includes a clear definition of ancient and veteran trees in Annex 2 within the Glossary, unchanged: a tree is termed ancient or veteran based on its age, size and condition.
 It must meet all three criteria to be categorised as such.
 This precise definition is vital for consistent identification and preservation efforts.

 Here’s a twist: the definition of veteran trees isn’t uniform across all documents, leading to a bit of a head-scratcher in identification during new developments.
-At Tyler Grange, we cut through the confusion with a tight-knit, cross-discipline approach to keep our tree ID sharp and on point.
+At Tyler Grange, we cut through the confusion with a tight-knit, cross-discipline approach to keep our tree ID and veteran tree classifications robust and always with the NPPF policy implications in mind.

 The status of ancient woodland, along with ancient and veteran trees, remains firmly planted as irreplaceable habitats.
-Para 186, item ‘c,’ lays it out: any development that risks these habitats should be a no-go unless there are extraordinary reasons and a solid plan to make up for the loss.
+Para 193, item ‘c,’ lays it out: any development that risks these habitats should be a no-go unless there are wholly exceptional reasons and a suitable plan for compensation exists.
 Examples of such extraordinary cases might include essential infrastructure projects where the broader public good clearly overshadows the environmental downsides.

 While our approach to tree policies and assessments with the NPPF might seem like “business as usual,” we’re actually branching out.
 The increased demand for skilled arboricultural consulting, driven by a surge in housing developments and renewable energy initiatives, has prompted us to expand our team and enhance our expertise.
 We’re digging deeper into these complex issues — expect to hear more about our growth and initiatives soon.